ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: Isolated Experiments

 \subsection{Is High-Level Planning a Key Bottleneck for Foundational LLMs?}

-\textit{Our experimental results strongly suggest that high-level research planning currently represents a key bottleneck for even the most advanced foundational LLMs.} As shown in Table~\ref{further-analysis-planning}, no single model demonstrates a clear advantage.
+\textit{Within our reference-grounded setting, research planning is the strongest limiting factor for downstream evidence-grounded reasoning.} As shown in Table~\ref{further-analysis-planning}, no single model demonstrates a clear advantage.
 Instead, all evaluated systems are clustered in a narrow and low performance range, with the top model, Gemini-2.5-pro, achieving a modest average F1 score of only 28.34.
-The primary reason for this universal struggle is a consistent failure to achieve high Recall across all models.
-This shared bottleneck indicates that while current LLMs can generate a few relevant sub-tasks, they are not yet capable of producing the comprehensive, multi-step conceptual roadmaps required for complex research.
-This lack of reliable, high-level planning capability is therefore a critical limiting factor and a crucial area for future innovation.
+This universal struggle stems from low recall across all models.
+While generating some relevant sub-tasks, LLMs fail to produce the comprehensive, multi-step roadmaps needed for complex research.
+Thus, enhancing high-level planning remains a critical priority for future innovation.